Revised in October 2025

 Business events

-It is also possible to attach small amounts of data to the notifications using message payload, however I would advise you to be really careful with that since attaching large amounts of data to your payload will not only create all sorts of problems, it will also ruin the lightweight operation expected from a notification service.
+It is also possible to attach small amounts of data to the notifications using the message payload; however, I would advise you to be really careful with that since attaching large amounts of data to your payload will not only create problems, it will also ruin the lightweight operation expected from an eventing platform.

 ADVANTAGES

-- Realtime integration with event based Azure services and custom HTTPS based services
+- Real-time integration with event-based Azure services and custom HTTPS services

 - Possibility to create custom events